 Traditional British recipes like this are so good.

-If you prefer you can leave the top of the cake bare and just add a dusting of icing sugar.
+If you prefer you can leave the top of the cake bare and just add a dusting of icing or granulated sugar.

 And try using jam and vanilla buttercream for the centre filling, or just jam alone.